A Composer in Lockdown

 18 April 2020, Llandyssil

 What strange times we find ourselves in!
 Not so much has changed for me though, it has to be said.
 I moved back to Wales (from The Netherlands) in July, to spend a year working on my own in the countryside.
 It’s been just what I needed.
 The only regular contact I have had is with my lovely students at Yorkshire Young Musicians, where I teach on Sundays.
 That loss of human interaction since Lockdown began has really been the only change to my routine.
 Well, that and the need to plan a lot more time to do my shopping.
 I have, like many, managed to incorporate a little more exercise into my week… I can’t stand running but I have started doing some lifting; I’m enjoying cycling again (an activity that is substantially harder in Wales than it is in The Netherlands!); and there are so many fantastic walks to rejoice in on my doorstep.
-I feel hugely fortunate to be surrounded by such beautiful scenery at this time; never before have I felt so grateful for the rural landscape that is my homeland.
+I feel hugely fortunate to be surrounded by such beautiful scenery at this time.
 I do miss going to the pub though…

 There were meant to be two premieres of mine in May: a song that was commissioned by Canolfan Gerdd William Mathias to be programmed during the Wales International Piano Festival (WIPF); and a violin and piano duo that was to receive its first performance by Sulki Yu and Dominic Degavino as part of the Park Lane Group’s memorial concert for Robert Gerhard in London.
 Luckily, WIPF has been postponed to October but, the memorial concert has sadly been cancelled.
 This means I have a brand new violin and piano piece with no premiere… The piece – Datod – is a musical exploration of controlled freedom and is dedicated to Sally Groves.
 View score